-If your child is having anxiety primarily during specific academic tasks, or your child is showing weaknesses in academic tasks, it is very important to request a comprehensive evaluation to ensure that there are no underlying learning disabilities.
+If your child is having anxiety primarily during specific academic tasks, or showing weaknesses in academic tasks, it is critical to request a comprehensive evaluation to ensure that there are no underlying learning disabilities.

 If your child is showing learning issues, it is important to include goals and interventions to address their academic skills.
-If your child is showing anxiety at school, they might work with a counselor or psychologist to develop tools to cope with their anxiety.
+When your seeing anxiety at school, consider working with a counselor or psychologist to develop tools for anxiety.
 Likewise, if your child is having trouble socially or struggles to speak up in class, social skills interventions at school may also be helpful.

-Finally, it is so important to be in close contact with your child’s school as your child is receiving treatment for anxiety.
-Try to update your child’s team if there are any changes to their work in therapy or any medications being introduced.
+Finally, be in close contact with the school as your child is receiving treatment for anxiety.
+Update your child’s team of changes to their work in therapy or any medical intervention.
 Your teacher or other staff members can keep an eye out for behaviors or side effects at the school.

 Your school team can also be helpful in planning situations that your child might be working towards facing.
-For instance, if your child had previously been presenting via video, you might talk with your teacher about doing a presentation that is in front of just the teacher (in-person) or with the teacher and just a small group of peers.
+Suggest presentations in front of just the teacher (in-person) or with the teacher and just a small group of peers.

 If your child is struggling with anxiety, make sure to sign up for our FREE Kids Relaxation Guide.